Best Tactical Watches in 2022

 Suunto is hardly a household name but they make some well-regarded military watches and this Core Blackout Tactical Watch is a fine example.
 It has a more compact profile than other tactical watches but is rich in features.
 There’s an altimeter to track your elevation, a compass to point you in the right direction and a barometer to monitor weather.
 It’s really more of a meteorological kit than a watch.

 Some tactical watches provide light while others provide a warning that there’s inclement weather on the horizon.
-Which is the more valuable service is open for debate but there are plenty who would argue it’s more important to know if rain is in the offing than to have a flashlight on your wrist.
+Which is the more valuable service is open for debate but there are plenty who would argue it’s more important to know if rain is in the offing than to have a tactical torch on your wrist.
 But the Suunto Core Blackout tactical watch will do more than let you know there’s rain ahead.
-It will also tell you how far up the mountain you’ve ventured in pursuit of that buck and the compass will let you find your way out when you have to break off pursuit due to foul weather.
+It will also tell you how far up the mountain you’ve ventured in pursuit of that buck and the best compass will let you find your way out when you have to break off pursuit due to foul weather.
 A true tactical watch that provides survival basics and more in an attractive package you could likely wear to work.

 The Expedition tactical watch has a generous face that’s easy to read under any conditions.
 It’s moderately sized so it’s not going to get caught on every little branch as you hack your way through the woods.
 It’s reasonably easy to set the different time functions and the Indiglo backlight is nice and bright and easy to activate.
 This is one of the outstanding tactical digital watches and at just over $30 it won’t bust your kit budget to get it.